Skip to contents

 Differential expression analysis

-To identify cell-type-specific SE markers, we can perform differential expression analysis using the presto package.
-Below is an example of how to identify fibroblast-specific markers for each SE.
+To identify cell-type-specific SE markers, differential expression analysis can be performed using the presto package package.
+The script below demonstrates how to identify SE-specific markers within each cell type.

 if(!"presto" %in% installed.packages()){